Scroll Top

 Roofs

 While shipping containers are reinforced at the corners, the existing roof may lack structural integrity depending on location and planned loads.
 Those looking for container homes capable of support weight, such as weather, should consider an expert like Ceed Civil Engineering for ensuring your planned build is safe and structurally sounds.
 A roof can provide aesthetic and architectural flair that is common amongst homes throughout North America.
-While there are multiple styles of roofs that can be used for a shipping container home engineering, flat roofs, pitched roofs, roof terraces, and living roofs are the most common.
+While there are multiple styles of roofs that can be used for a shipping container home engineering, flat roofs, pitched roofs, roof terraces, and living roofs are the most common and many clients choose to utilize this space as a roof deck.

 • Flat roofs are the simplest, fastest, and least expensive to construct but can be more costly to maintain.
 It’s essential to create a slight pitch for the drainage of rainfall.